rokka-io/rokka-site/source/_references/10-operations.md

 ```

 If you want to add some special stack variables to this secondary Stack, you can do so with using the `secondary_stack_variables`
-option and setting them in an URL Search Query format.
+option and setting like you would normal variables.
 Search Variables defined in the secondary stack are also
-automatically inserted, if you use them in the Render URL.
+automatically inserted, if you use them in the render URL.
 The following example would send the source image width to the secondary stack as stack variable `w` (and the height)
 and could be reused there.